OpenMarket

-OpenMarket Inc. is a privately owned subsidiary of Infobip that provides cloud-based mobile messaging solutions to enterprises, including global one-way and two-way SMS, MMS, RCS, short codes, local numbers and text-enabled toll-free messaging solutions.
-The company is headquartered in Seattle, Washington, United States, with offices in Detroit, London, Sydney, Pune, and Guadalajara.
+OpenMarket Inc. is a subsidiary of Infobip that provides cloud-based mobile messaging solutions to enterprises, including global one-way and two-way SMS, MMS, RCS, short codes, local numbers and text-enabled toll-free messaging solutions.
+The company is headquartered in Seattle, Washington, United States, with offices in Detroit, London, Sydney, Pune and Guadalajara.

 History

 OpenMarket began as part of Qpass, a technology company that specialized in providing the infrastructure for electronic payments.
-In February 2006, Qpass acquired Simplewire, a provider of mobile messaging, payments and other services, which began operations in 1999.
+In February 2006, Qpass acquired Simplewire, a provider of mobile messaging, payments and other services.
+This began operations in 1999.
 In June 2006, Amdocs, acquired Qpass and separated the company into two divisions, OpenMarket became the division focused on enterprise mobile services.
 Later in June 2006, OpenMarket launched OpenMarket Exchange, a web-based system that enabled media companies and service providers to process direct-to-consumer mobile transactions.

 On 23 March 2010, at the International CTIA Wireless conference, Amdocs announced the acquisition of MX Telecom, a London-based mobile messaging and payments aggregator for approximately $104 million.
 Amdocs acquired MX Telecom with the aim of expanding the OpenMarket business into new international markets with its CMX2 platform.
-In May 2010; OpenMarket announced enhancements to the CMX2 product, now known as the OpenMarket Mobile Engagement Platform.
+In May 2010, OpenMarket announced enhancements to the CMX2 product, now known as the OpenMarket Mobile Engagement Platform.
 In late 2017, OpenMarket announced its expansion into RCS.

 About

 OpenMarket offers its suite of mobile messaging and engagement solutions to enterprises globally in a variety of industry sectors, including retail, financial services, high tech, call center, logistics, travel and hospitality.
-These solutions support use cases across the organization such as customer feedback surveys, appointment reminders, emergency alerts, mobile coupons, and secure PIN authentication.
+These solutions support use cases across the organization such as customer feedback surveys, appointment reminders, emergency alerts, mobile coupons and secure PIN authentication.
 The company processes more than one billion application-to-peer mobile messaging interactions per month, connecting businesses to over three billion users and six billion devices worldwide.
 It services over 400 enterprises globally, including four of the top 10 most respected global brands.

 On 17 February 2016, OpenMarket announced the launch of its global mobile messaging partner program, which brings together third-party solutions for companies interested in leveraging functionality beyond basic SMS.
 In 2018, OpenMarket began offering Rich Communication Services (RCS).